The-Marcy-Lab-School/6-0-0-nodes-and-linked-lists/README.md

 These methods are the most common ones, but depending on the implementation, a Linked list can have additional methods such as `getFirst()`, `getLast()`, `get(index)`, `insertAt(data, index)`, `reverse()`, `sort()`, `mergeList()` among others.

 The performance of these methods can vary depending on the implementation.
-For example, an singly Linked list implementation may have a O(n) performance for find and remove methods, while a doubly Linked list implementation would have a O(1) performance for the same methods.
+For example, a singly Linked list implementation may have an O(n) performance for find and remove methods, while a doubly Linked list implementation would have an O(1) performance for the same methods.

+Here are some of the most important ones:

+Insertion at the head: O(1) - Constant time.
+Since we're only manipulating the head pointer, the time it takes to insert a new node at the beginning of the list remains constant, regardless of the list's size.

+Deletion from the tail: O(n) - Linear time.
+Deleting a node from the tail requires traversing the entire list to reach the second-to-last node.
+Thus, the time it takes to delete a node from the end of the list grows linearly with the size of the list.

+Searching: O(n) - Linear time.
+To find a specific value in a singly linked list, we need to traverse the list from the head to the tail, or until we find the target value.
+As the size of the list grows, the time it takes to search also increases linearly.

+Accessing a value at a specific index: O(n) - Linear time.
+Similar to searching, accessing a value at a particular index requires traversing the list from the head until reaching the desired index.
+As with searching, the time complexity is linear in the worst case.

 Oh wait!
-What are singly and doubly Linked list?
+What are single and doubly Linked lists?